david568303/shas-dream-oc-mt6768-a11/README.md

-Modified from Shas45558 kernel source.
+Modified from Arafattex kernel source.

 How to build: